Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Introduction

+Dynamic connectivity has been studied in numerous models, under both worst case and amortized notions of time, with deterministic, randomized Las Vegas, and randomized Monte Carlo guarantees, and with both \emph{public} and \emph{private} witnesses of connectivity.
+Las Vegas algorithms always answer $\isConnected$ queries correctly but their running time is a random variable.
+In contrast, the running time of a Monte Carlo algorithm is guaranteed deterministically, but it only answers $\isConnected$ queries correctly with high probability.
+All known dynamic connectivity algorithms maintain a spanning forest $F$ of $G$ as a sparse certificate of connectivity.
+If $F$ is \emph{public} then the sequence of $\Insert$ and $\Delete$ operations may depend on $F$, and may therefore depend on random bits generated earlier by the data structure.
+When $F$ is \emph{private} the $\Insert$/$\Delete$ sequence is selected obliviously.

-In this paper we prove the following bound on the complexity of dynamic connectivity.
+In this paper we prove near-optimal bounds on the \emph{amortized} complexity of dynamic connectivity in the \emph{Las Vegas} randomzed model, with a \emph{public} connectivity witness.

-\begin{theorem} There exists a Las Vegas randomized dynamic connectivity data structure, that supports insertions and deletions of edges in amortized expected $O(\log n(\log \log n)^2)$ time, and answers connectivity queries in worst case $O(\log n / \log \log\log n)$ time. \end{theorem}
+\begin{theorem} There exists a Las Vegas randomized dynamic connectivity data structure that supports insertions and deletions of edges in amortized expected $O(\log n(\log \log n)^2)$ time, and answers connectivity queries in worst case $O(\log n / \log \log\log n)$ time.
+The time bounds hold even if the adversary is aware of the internal state of the data structure.
+In particular, the data structure maintains a public spanning forest as a connectivity witness. \end{theorem}

-\paragraphb{Previous Results.} The dynamic connectivity problem has been studied under both worst case and amortized measures of efficiency, and in deterministic, randomized Monte Carlo, and randomized Las Vegas models.
-We therefore have the opportunity to see six incomparably best algorithms!
-Luckily, there are currently {\em only} four.
-The best deterministic-worst case update time is $O(\sqrt{\frac{n(\log\log n)^2}{\log n}})$~\cite{KejlbergKPT16}, improving on the longstanding $O(\sqrt{n})$ bound~\cite{Frederickson85,EppsteinGIN97}, and the best deterministic-amortized update time is $O(\log^2 n/\log\log n)$~\cite{Wulff-Nilsen13}, improving on earlier $O(\log^2 n)$-time algorithms~\cite{Holm2001,Thorup2000} (see also~\cite{Henzinger1999,Henzinger97}).
-Kapron et al.~\cite{KapronKM13} designed a worst case randomized {\em Monte Carlo} algorithm with $O(\log^5 n)$ update time, that is, there is some $1/\poly(n)$ probability of answering a connectivity query incorrectly.
-The update time was recently improved to $O(\log^4 n)$~\cite{GibbKKT15}.
-In all dynamic connectivity algorithms the update time determines the query time~\cite{Henzinger1999}: $O(t(n)\log n)$ update implies $O(\log n/\log t(n))$ query time; see Theorem~\ref{lemma:witness-forest}.

-Thorup~\cite{Thorup2000}, in an extended abstract presented at STOC 2000, proposed a {\em Las Vegas} randomized-amortized algorithm with update time $O(\log n(\log\log n)^3)$, that is, queries must be answered correctly with probability 1, and the total update time for $m$ updates is a random variable, which is $m\cdot O(\log n(\log\log n)^3)$ in expectation.
-Unfortunately, the extended abstract~\cite{Thorup2000} sketched or omitted a few critical data structural details.
-The problem of completing Thorup's research program has, over the years, evolved into an important open research problem in the area of dynamic graph algorithms.
-A bound of $O(\log n\poly(\log\log n))$ is substantially better than the best worst case and/or deterministic algorithms~\cite{KejlbergKPT16,Holm2001,KapronKM13,Wulff-Nilsen13}, and comes within a tiny $\poly(\log\log n)$ factor of known cell-probe lower bounds~\cite{PatrascuD06,PatrascuT11}.